ixofoundation/genesis/README_SYNC_METHODS.md

 ## State Sync (Fastest Method)

-This is the fastest way to catch up with the validators.
-Instead of replaying all historical blocks, it fetches the latest state snapshot and starts from there.
+This is the fastest way to catch up with the validator set that:

+- Downloads only the most recent application state (the current state of all accounts, balances, and smart contracts)
+- Skips downloading and verifying historical blocks entirely
+- Requires trust in the RPC providers offering the state sync service
+- Gets your node operational in minutes to hours

 **Note**

 - Ensure that you install the latest version of ixo-blockchain; currently v4.0.0.
 - Make sure that you absolutely trust the source.

+### How It Works

+- Your node connects to trusted RPC servers
+- It downloads a snapshot of the current blockchain state at a specific trusted height
+- It verifies this state against a trusted hash
+- Your node immediately starts participating in consensus from that point forward

 ### Instructions

 Using the STAVR StateSync facilities.

 ```bash
 systemctl stop ixod